« Back to course list

 By attending this course you will be able to:

-• Gain a Holistic Understanding: Develop a comprehensive understanding of the energy transition, integrating technical, economic, financial, policy, digital, and social dimensions
+• Develop a comprehensive understanding of the energy transition, integrating technical, economic, financial, policy, digital, and social dimensions

-• Evaluate Policy Impacts: Learn to assess the impact of various policy instruments (e.g., carbon pricing, subsidies, taxes) on investment decisions and project feasibility
+• Learn to assess the impact of various policy instruments (e.g., carbon pricing, subsidies, taxes) on investment decisions and project feasibility

-• Explore Emerging Trends: Examine the economic and financial implications of emerging energy carriers (hydrogen, biogases) and technologies (CCUS, electricity storage)
+• Examine the economic and financial implications of emerging energy carriers (hydrogen, biogases) and technologies (CCUS, electricity storage)

-• Network with Professionals: Engage with a diverse group of professionals from technical, financial, and policy backgrounds, fostering valuable connections and knowledge exchange
+• Network with professionals by engaging with a diverse group from technical, financial, and policy backgrounds, fostering valuable connections and knowledge exchange

 Topics